 If you have asked us not to communicate with you, we will keep a note of this as long necessary to comply with your request.

-This Data Privacy Notice was last updated in October 2018.
-From time to time, we may make change or amend it as required to reflect any changes to the way in which we use your personal data or changing legal requirements.
+This Data Privacy Notice was last updated on April 2021 and specifically complies with the transparency/notification requirements of the GDPR and those of the CCPA.
+From time to time.
+We may make change or amend it as required to reflect any changes to the way in which we use your personal data or changing legal requirements.
 So, you may wish to check back from time to time.

-If you have any questions, comments, complaints or suggestions in relation to this notice, or any other concerns about the way in which we process information about you, please contact our Global
+If you have any questions, comments, complaints or suggestions in relation to this notice, require an alternative format copy, or any other concerns about the way in which we process information about you, please contact our Global Data Protection Officer at: email@example.com.

 Phone: 0303 123 1113 from the UK or +44 1625 545700 from elsewhere

-Where appropriate, you can also raise a complaint with another European Union supervisory authority which is based in the country where:
+Where appropriate, you can also raise a complaint with an EU supervisory authority which is based in the country where:

-The current list of European Union data protection supervisory authorities can be accessed from here.
+The current list of EU data protection supervisory authorities can be accessed from here.